 By authority of California Vehicle Code Section 21113, the following parking and traffic rules and regulations have been adopted to facilitate vehicular movement and parking and provide for the safety of all persons using the District premises.
 These parking and traffic rules and regulations will be in effect 24 hours a day.
 In accordance with California Vehicle Code Section 21113a, it shall be an infraction for any person to do any act forbidden or fail to perform any act required in these procedures.

 Authorization is granted to the Public Safety departments to issue parking citations within the confines of the campus.
 Citations will be issued for violation of the parking Rules and Regulations as outlined below.
 Automatic penalties will be assessed on all fines not paid prior to the specified due date.
 In addition, vehicles or bicycles parked in violation of the provisions of this Procedure are subject to fines, towing, and impoundment.
+The Department of Motor Vehicles places a hold on the vehicle registration for unpaid parking tickets.

 All applicable provisions of the California Vehicle Code are expressly applicable both on and off paved roadways.